 This year, our Project Coordinator Georgiana, in collaboration with Animal Life Sibiu and other contributors, are aiming to support a series of spay and neuter campaigns in Romania.
 We would like to say a big thank you to everyone that has, and is due to be, involved in these campaigns throughout 2022.

 You can discover more about a day in the life of a Romania Neutering Campaign by watching this video from one of our recent campaigns.

 Thanks to Battersea Dogs and Cats Home

-We’re grateful for all the support Battersea Dogs and Cats Home have provided to IAPWA for this project and look forward to continuing to work with them in 2022.
+We’re grateful for all the support Battersea Dogs and Cats Home have provided to IAPWA for this project.

 Donate to help animals in Romania today